parmenion-m/multi-agent-planning/README.md

 ```
 where:
 - `MR` is the minimum level of robustness expected of a given agent across all actions of a given task
-- `TT` is the total time needed for the an agent to complete a task, considering the time expected for the agent to be available and the time expected for the task to be free of constraints
+- `TT` is the total time needed for an agent to complete a task, considering the time expected for the agent to be available and the time expected for the task to be free of constraints
 - `m` is the planners hyperparameter which takes values in the `[0,1]` and shows if the assignments should be made based only on robustness (`0`), or only on total time (`1`), or on any weighted combination of the two (e.g. `0.5`)

 Maximum vanilla score (`MVS`) for a given task is the maximum value of vanilla scores (`VS`) a task can have by being assigned to different agents of the team.